gboehl/dynare/doc/manual/source/the-model-file.rst

-                Specialized version of ``2`` for models where all the equations have one endogenous variable on the left hand side.
-Only expression allowed on the left hand side is the natural logarithm of an endogenous variable.
+                Specialized version of ``2`` for models where all the equations have one endogenous variable on the left hand side and where each equation determines a different endogenous variable.
+Only expression allowed
+                on the left hand side is the natural logarithm of an endogenous variable.
 Univariate blocks are solved by evaluating the expression on the right hand side.

            ``14``

-                Specialized version of ``4`` for models where all the equations have one endogenous variable on the left hand side.
-Only expression allowed on the left hand side is the natural logarithm of an endogenous variable.
+                Specialized version of ``4`` for models where all the equations have one endogenous variable on the left hand side and where each equation determines a different endogenous variable.
+Only expression allowed
+                on the left hand side is the natural logarithm of an endogenous variable.
 Univariate blocks are solved by evaluating the expression on the right hand side.

        |br| Default value is ``4``.